Sudanese in Israel

-Sudanese refugees in Israel refers to citizens of Sudan who have sought refuge in Israel due to military conflict at home, and to those who moved there illegally as migrant workers.
-In 2008, there were 4,000 Sudanese in Israel, 1,200 from Darfur and the remainder Christians from South Sudan.
-The majority entered through the Israeli-Egypt border.
-Most live in Tel Aviv, Arad, Eilat and Bnei Brak.
+Sudanese in Israel refers to citizens of Sudan living in Israel, who have either sought refuge due to military conflict at home, or who have moved there illegally as irregular migrants.
+By the early 2020s, there were an estimated 4,000 Sudanese asylum seekers in Israel.
+The majority entered through the Israeli-Egypt border before the construction of the Egypt-Israel barrier in 2012.
+Most Sudanese live in urban areas like Arad, Ashdod, Bnei Brak, Eilat, Jerusalem, and Tel Aviv.